mstksg/inCode/copy/entries/type-levels.md

 to show that, yes, the list we take in is sorted, and the list we output is also sorted.
 What eldritch abomination can we reach for here?

+later: turn into a priorirty queue

 Level 7: Global structure Enforced List
 ---------------------------------------

+This one will be: sum is less than or equal to a number. used for a bounded priority queue